Kyoto Itinerary 4 Days: A City of a Million Temples

 Before we get into the nitty gritty of this itinerary, let’s talk about how to get around Kyoto.

-My 2 main modes of transport were my own 2 feet and Kyoto’s fabulous public transportation system.
+My 2 primary modes of transport were my own 2 feet and Kyoto’s fabulous public transportation system.

 Kyoto has the following lines: